grokify/ringcentral-sdk-csharp-simple/docs/installation/Xamarin-Android.md

-# Installation using Xamarin iOS
+# Installation using Xamarin Android

 This covers installation of the RingCentral SDK and PubNub dependency for making event subscriptions.
 Both packages are hosted on NuGet as follows: